OlesyaKuznetsova/uk-gender-pay-gap-analysis/README.md

 Raw files are stored in:

-Each file contains official pay gap reports submitted by employers.
-From these files, only selected Tech companies and Healthcare organisations were used.
-All raw files are stored in
     data/raw/

-A combined and cleaned dataset is stored in:
+The combined and cleaned dataset is stored in:

     data/processed/combined_with_sector.csv

    What I Did in This Project